LMAC: MEET OUR MEMBERS

 J. Andrea Porras / yAyA is a Queer, Two -Spirit, Coahuiltecan descendant ~ ChicanIndia, madre, cultura cura curator/producer, intersectional artist/ practitioner; with over 25 years’ experience in performance, organizing, facilitation, grant making, grant reviewing, philanthropy, and mentoring.
 She's co-founder of MA Series Arts.

-Sarah is a local writer, community educator, and performance ethnographer.
+Sarah is an award-winning local author, community educator, digital archivist and performance ethnographer.
 She’s the author of Las Niñas and SanTanas Fairy Tales, co-editor of pariahs and Speculative Fiction for Dreamers as well as founder of Barrio Writers (2009), LibroMobile (2016) and Crear Studio (2017).

 * Some LMAC roles/members choose to not have a virtual presence.
 More details can be provided upon request.